RETURNING TO CHURCH

 We recognise many people will not wish to return immediately: that is absolutely fine!
 We will continue

-to live stream services and meet on Zoom for coffee.
+to live stream services through our You Tube Channel and meet on Zoom for coffee.

 For those of you who would like to return, this page is designed to give you information about the health and safety precautions we are taking and how we can all minimise the risk.